Church of Scotland: Beliefs

-Women's ordination
+Ordination

 Since 1968, all ministries and offices in the church have been open to women and men on an equal basis.
 In 2004, Alison Elliot was chosen to be Moderator of the General Assembly, the first woman in the post and the first non-minister to be chosen since George Buchanan, four centuries before.
 In May 2007 Sheilagh M. Kesting became the first female minister to be Moderator.
 There are currently 218 serving female ministers, with 677 male ministers.

-Homosexuality

-The Church of Scotland allows its clergy to enter into same-sex marriages and civil partnerships.
-In May 2022, the General Assembly voted in favour of permitting the church's clergy to conduct same-sex marriages.

-In May 2009, there was opposition to an attempt to install as minister an openly homosexual man who intended to live with his partner once appointed to his post.
+In May 2009, there was opposition to an attempt to install as minister an openly gay man who intended to live with his partner once appointed to his post.
 In a landmark decision on 23 May 2009 the General Assembly (GA) ratified by 326 to 267 the appointment of Scott Rennie, the church's first out, non-celibate gay minister.
 Rennie had won the overwhelming support of his prospective church members at Queen's Cross, Aberdeen, but his appointment was in some doubt until extensive debate and this vote by the commissioners to the assembly.
 The GA later agreed upon a moratorium on the appointment of further non-celibate gay people until after a special commission has reported on the matter.
-(See: LGBT clergy in Christianity.)